DG INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Dollar General Corporation And Encourages Investors To Contact...

-NEW YORK, Sept.
-10, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Dollar General Corporation ("Dollar General" or "the Company") (NYSE: DG ).
-Investors who purchased Dollar General securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/DG .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+12, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Dollar General Corporation (“Dollar General” or“the Company”) (NYSE: DG).
+Investors who purchased Dollar General securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/DG .

 Investigation Details